The Complete Guide to Patellofemoral Pain Syndrome

 The (many) possible causes of patellofemoral syndrome

 Officially, no one knows what causes it.
-Here is an entertaining selection of typical disclaimers from some scientific papers dating back to 1988:
+There are many ideas, but none confirmed.
+Here are some typical disclaimers from scientific papers dating going back decades:

-- Back in 1988 Potter et al. summed it up: “Ironically, as simple as its presentation is, lack of consensus on the fundamental factors associated with PFS remains.
+- In 1988 Potter et al. summed it up like this: “Ironically, as simple as its presentation is, lack of consensus on the fundamental factors associated with PFS remains.
 No agreement exists on the exact pathophysiology … .”
+Spoiler alert: that’s basically still the situation more than thirty years later.

-- In 1993, the Clinical Journal of Sports Medicine published an editorial called “The myth, mystic and frustration of anterior knee pain,”14 a title that certainly reveals a degree of medical uncertainty on the subject!
+- In 1993, the Clinical Journal of Sports Medicine published an editorial called “The myth, mystic and frustration of anterior knee pain,”18 a title that showed some medical uncertainty on the subject.

-- Not long after, in 1999, the journal American Family Physician, in one of its excellent physician tutorials, said that “Managing patellofemoral pain syndrome is a challenge, in part because of lack of consensus regarding its cause and treatment,” and “no single biomechanical factor has been identified as a primary cause of patellofemoral pain.”16
+- Not long after, in 1999 in the journal American Family Physician: “Managing patellofemoral pain syndrome is a challenge, in part because of lack of consensus regarding its cause and treatment,” and “no single biomechanical factor has been identified as a primary cause of patellofemoral pain.”20 (Probably because there isn’t one.)

-That’s the official, reasonable position.
-Any honest doctor or therapist should be happy to admit that almost everything about PFPS is basically a mystery.
-But in practice, most doctors and therapists think and act like the conventional wisdom is adequate.
+Any honest doctor or therapist should be happy to admit that PFPS is mostly still a mystery.
+But in practice, to many professionals think and act like the conventional wisdom is adequate.

 The conventional wisdom